-To manage this risk, financial assets, and credit facilities of the Group, as well as major contracts entered into for the purchase of raw materials, are mainly denominated in Philippine Peso.
-There are only minimal placements in foreign currencies and most of the Group's foreign currency-denominated debt are hedged.
+Financial assets and credit facilities of the Group, as well as major contracts entered into for the purchase of raw materials, are mainly denominated in Philippine Peso.
+The Group does not have any foreign currency-denominated debt nor material foreign currency denominated assets.
 As such, the Group's foreign currency risk is minimal.